seodaeya/seodaeya.github.io/_posts/2023-03-09-created-gitblog.md

 ---
 layout: post
 title: Created GitBlog
+description: Hi, my public nickname is Key and I am a technology enthusiast with a passion for writing.
+I created this blog to share my insights and opinions on the latest trends in the industry.
 ---

 Hi, my public nickname is Key and I am a technology enthusiast with a passion for writing.
 I created this blog to share my insights and opinions on the latest trends in the industry.